olehermanse/paintdry/README.md

 PostgreSQL / pgweb: http://127.0.0.1:8000

 ## Rationale

-A modular system to track security relevant data points over time, focusing on values you don't expect to change.

-Some examples:

-- Checksums of released software
-- Redirects for HTTP to HTTPS, security.txt files, etc.
-- SSL certificates
-- Security settings in GitHub

 When these things significantly change, it'd probably be nice to receive an alert.
 Given the premise of only focusing on data which is _expected to be static_, it is easier to make a system with fewer false positives.